-Assigning Tasks to Cores for Multicore Programming
+Assign Tasks to Cores for Multicore Programming

 Generate Multithreaded Code

-Double-click on the 'Generate Code and Profile Report' button to generate multi-threaded code, and profile its execution.
-This action runs and instruments the generated executable and produces both profiling results and a core occupancy map, the latter illustrated below.
-The illustration shows how the cores were utilized at each time step of execution.
+Double-click the Generate Code and Profile Report button to generate multi-threaded code and profile its execution.
+This action runs and instruments the generated executable and produces both profiling results and a core occupancy map.
+The core occupancy map shows how the cores were used at each time step of execution.
 In this example, the first core was used for the fast rates (Task1 and Task2) and the second core was used for the slower rates (Task3 and Task4).

-You may go back to the Concurrent Execution dialog to try out different core assignments.
-In particular, you may try to specify no core affinity by leaving the Affinity property as
+You can return to the Concurrent Execution dialog box to try different core assignments.
+In particular, you can try to specify no core affinity by leaving the Affinity property as

 .
 This is the default setting which allows Simulink to generate multi-threaded code suitable for dynamic scheduling on your multicore processor.